Location

 Program Highlights

-• A welcoming, nurturing and carefully-screened homestay
+• A welcoming, nurturing and carefully-screened homestay or placement in a residence hall

-• Local culture immersion through cultural activities, workshops, group excursions and independent travel
+• Local culture immersion through cultural activities, workshops, group excursions, and independent travel

 • CIEE is accredited by the Gap Year Association